Image

 Admission to the Professional Pilot major is selective.

-Transfer Students: Students must have a minimum 2.250 overall GPA in all college-level coursework for admission to the Professional Pilot major.
+Transfer students must have a minimum 2.500 overall GPA in all college-level coursework to be considered for admission to the Professional Pilot major.

 Flight Training Courses: Transfer students and students admitted to the Professional Pilot major with credits completed through College Credit Plus or other means may be allowed to enroll in flight training courses only with special permission.